Linaro/OpenCSD/README.md

 - _Version 0.5.2_:  Minor Update & Bugfixes - Update trace info packet string o/p + Cycle count packet bugfixes.
 - _Version 0.5.3_:  Doc update for using AutoFDO with ETM and additional timestamp and cycle count options.
 - _Version 0.5.4_:  Updates: X-compile for arm/arm64.
 Remove deprecated VS2010 builds.
 Bugfix: GCC inline semantics in debug build.
+- _Version 0.6.0_:  Packet printers moved from tests into the main library.
+C++ and C APIs updated to allow clients to use them.
+                    Update to allow perf to insert barrier packets (4xFSYNC) which the decoder can be made to use to reset the decode state.

 Licence Information
 ===================